 It is common for a person to lease out a home or commercial building.
 While this is common practice, many people are still confused as to whether they need to record that lease in the registry of deeds.
-The short answer to that question is always going to be no when it comes to the lease being enforced.
+The short answer to that question will always be no when it comes to the lease being enforced.
 That doesn’t mean you shouldn’t record the lease with the registry of deeds though.

 After all, according to a law in New Hampshire, all leases that are for 7 years or longer are to be recorded in the registry of deeds.
-If you have a lease that is less than 7 years, then you technically do not need to file any records.
+If you have a lease that is less than 7 years, you technically do not need to file any records.

 But the answer does become tricky if there are other parties making claims against that piece of real estate.

 A prime example of where things can get tricky is as follows:

 A 10-year lease is signed on March 1st and never recorded on the registry of deeds.
 A mortgage is then recorded on March 15th.
 Do you know what would happen if that mortgage foreclosed?
 Who would be responsible?
 Basically, the foreclosure would cancel the lease.
 And the person, or company, who purchased the foreclosure would now be the person holding the title of the building.